aptos-foundation/AIPs/aips/secp256r1-ecdsa-for-transaction-authentication.md

 updated (*optional): <mm/dd/yyyy>
 ---

-# AIP-X - Secp256r1 Ecdsa for Transaction Authentication
+# AIP-X - `secp256r1` ECDSA for Transaction Authentication

 Passkeys are a novel form of authentication utilizing signing with cryptographic private keys in trusted execution environments, built on [the WebAuthn standard](https://webauthn.guide/), meant to replace passwords.
 They have already been adopted by many large consumer-facing tech companies, such as Apple and Google.